siletti-lab/icoratella/classifiers_development/README.md

 **2: `Random_Forest_testing.ipynb`**

 In this notebook, I applied the Random Forest classifier—previously trained in `Random_Forest_training.ipynb` and saved to disk—to the GBM dataset.
 Additionally, I evaluated the results by identifying the most important genes for each class.

+**3: `Mahalanobis_training.ipynb`**

+In this script, I trained the Mahalanobis distance-based classifier and saved the model to disk.
+Then, I computed the "important genes" for the classification.
+This allows the model to be utilized for testing in `Mahalanobis_testing.ipynb`.

+**4: `Mahalanobis_training.ipynb`**

+In this code, I used the Random Forest classifier—previously trained in `Mahalanobis_training.ipynb` and saved to disk—to analyze the GBM dataset.